sasanaryan/nike.client/README.md

 - You need to have `Node.js` installed on your computer beforehand to run this project.
 Follow [this link](https://nodejs.org/en/download/) to install `Node.js` on your computer.

 ### 3.2 Installation

-To test `Stripe` payment and simulate the credit-card transaction, skip step 3.

 1. Clone the repo